 If a problem has occurred several times at a single location, then it's time to reach out to your Senior Lead Officer and your Neighborhood Prosecutor.
 It's best to do so by email.
 The subject line should be Party House: address of your particular house.
 In your email you should reference the incidents and any citations that were issued.
 You should copy your Council District Office Field Deputy.
-For Council District 5, this would be Jarrett Thompson (jarrett.thompson@lacity.org) and for Council District 4, it would be Mehmet Berker (mehmet.berker@lacity.org).
-Also copy any HOA or neighborhood association that may cover your area.

-If you have had three or more incidents at the location, and there is no discussion of long-term solutions, the lead neighbor should arrange a call with the Field Deputy (and perhaps the SLO and Neighborhood Prosecutor) to discuss solutions.
-They will have the very latest information on what's possible.
+If you have had three or more incidents at the location, and there is no discussion of long-term solutions, the lead neighbor should arrange a call or meeting with the SLO and Neighborhood Prosecutor to discuss solutions.
+If you have trouble getting a meeting, reach out to your Field Deputy.
 It's probably good to get a number of affected neighbors on the call.
+Ask in advance for the SLO to look up the number of calls for service at the location.